real-logic/aeron/aeron-archive/README.md

 =====
 Messages are specified using SBE in [aeron-archive-codecs.xml](https://github.com/real-logic/aeron/blob/master/aeron-archive/src/main/resources/aeron-archive-codecs.xml).
 The Archive communicates via the following interfaces:
- - **Events channel:** other parties can subscribe to events for the start, stop, and progress of recordings.
+ - **Recording Events stream:** other parties can subscribe to events for the start, stop, and progress of recordings.
 These are the recording events messages specified in the codec.

- - **Control Request channel:** this allows clients to initiate replay or queries interactions with the archive.
+ - **Control Request stream:** this allows clients to initiate replay or queries interactions with the archive.
 Requests have a correlationId sent on the initiating request.
 The `correlationId` is expected to be managed by the clients and is offered as a means for clients to track multiple concurrent requests.
-A request will typically involve the archive sending data back on the reply channel specified by the client on the `ConnectRequest` message.
+A request will typically involve the archive sending data back on the reply channel specified by the client on the `ConnectRequest`.

-A control session can be established with the Archive.
+A control session can be established with the Archive after a `ConnectRequest`.
 Operations happen within the context of such a ControlSession which is allocated a `controlSessionId`.

 Recording Events